 Why are there no fast-food or beverage drive-through windows intown?
 There is a town zoning ordinance (245-5H) that prevents the addition of drive-through windows for food or beverage service(s).
 Banks and pharmacies are permitted to have drive-through windows.

 The Mini-Mall at the Recycling Center.

 Do you hear a noontime horn?
 It’s the Fire Whistle!
-The sound you hear near and sometimes from afar, is the automatic fire whistle at the fire station on Summer St. Back before more modern forms of communication, the fire whistle was a “call to arms” for the firefighters of the day.
+The sound you hear near and sometimes from afar is the automatic fire whistle at the fire station on Summer Street.
+Back before more modern forms of communication, the fire whistle was a “call to arms” for the firefighters of the day.
 The number of blows signaled a message from the “fire box” of the location with a fire.
 Fire Box 3 was for Monadnock Community Hospital.
-Luckily today, we have more responsive systems than available in the mid-1800’s.
+Luckily, today we have more responsive systems than were available in the mid-1800’s.